Zenthos/Chess-Application/README.md

 > git clone https://github.com/Zenthos/Chess-Application

-Then open up two separate terminals and install the dependencies for both the client and the server The package manager I used is `yarn`.
+Then install the dependencies for the application

 > yarn install

-Then for the server (not needed for client), you would compile the typescript code into javascript with
+Then you can begin the server using

 > yarn dev

-And Thats It!
-You should have a working SPA running on your machine locally.
+And thats it!
+You should have a working Next.js application working from your computer.

 > http://localhost:3000/